 Install the mainboard into the system chassis.
-This mainboard uses the ATX format with a twin-tier of I/O ports.
-Ensure that your case has an I/O template that can be used by this mainboard.
+This mainboard is baby AT-sized and the I/O ports are provided on extension brackets.
+In addition the mainboard can operate using an AT power supply unit or an ATX power supply unit.
+This means that you have a wide choice of cases that can be used by this mainboard.

 Install the mainboard into the unit case.
 Follow the instructions provided by the case manufacturer using the screws and mounting points provided in the chassis.